joeblurton/devon-stories/src/pages/about/index.md

 ---
 I started Devon Stories in the summer of 2020 to showcase Devon’s rich cultural and natural heritage.
 I’d like to talk a little about what motivated me.

 I first came to Devon to study Archaeology at the University of Exeter, already deeply in love with the place.
-I grew up in Somerset, arguably a beautiful place in it’s own right.
+I grew up in Somerset, arguably a very beautiful place in its own right.
 Somehow, however, I felt restless.
 Perhaps I equated the flatness of Somerset with dullness.

 From the moment I could drive I took every opportunity to pootle over the Blackdown Hills, exploring Devon in my beloved old Morris Minor.
 This often seemed a challenging, epic journey, although that’s hard to believe now!
 I camped out with friends, joined sing-alongs in the folk clubs that scatter the county, met many wonderful people, and decided that Devon was where I wanted to be.